Birajit Sinha: Early life and career

 He was again appointed as the President of Tripura Pradesh Congress Committee in 2021 becoming the only state leader to be given the charge of President Tripura Pradesh Congress Committee for 3 terms.

 In 2023 Legislative Assembly elections he contested from Kailashahar and won with 9686 votes against BJP rival securing the highest margin ever recorded from the constituency.
 He is representing Kailashahar for the 6th term, which is also highest number of representation in the constituency by an individual.

+On 6 May 2025, he was appointed as the Congress Legislative Party Leader of Tripura Legislative Assembly.
+He is also the member of Business Advisory Committee in Tripura Legislative Assembly.